NFL Draft Guide: How to watch, who will go No. 1

 MOCK DRAFT

 Everyone is pretty much asking the same questions about the NFL draft.
-See how AP's experts on NFL and college football answer them in AP's NFL mock draft.
+See how AP Pro Football Writer Rob Maaddi believes the draft could unfold in the updated NFL Mock Draft.

 WHO HAS THE TOP PICKS?